 What is the purpose of the Naz and Matt Foundation?

-We tackle homophobia triggered by religion to help parents accept their children.
+We tackle homophobia triggered by religion or culture to help parents accept their children.

 Naz and Matt Foundation was set up in 2014 following the sad loss of Matt’s fiancé, Naz, who took his own life two days after his deeply religious family confronted him about his sexuality.